 Bullying Prevention

-[This section of the policy should outline the strategies and programs you have in place at your school to build a positive school culture and prevent bullying behaviour.
-You may like to draw on the relevant strategies included in your Student Wellbeing and Engagement policy/Student Engagement policy.
-The text below is included as a sample only and should be amended to highlight the strategies and programs you intend to use at your school].

-Example School has a number of programs and strategies in place to build a positive and inclusive school culture.
+Forest Hill College is a Positive Education environment and is committed to building a positive and inclusive school culture.
 We strive to foster a school culture that prevents bullying behaviour by modelling and encouraging behaviour that demonstrates acceptance, kindness and respect.

-Bullying prevention at Example School is proactive and is supported by research that indicates that a whole school, multifaceted approach is the most effect way to prevent and address bullying.
+Bullying prevention at Forest Hill College is proactive and is supported by research that indicates that a whole school, multifaceted approach is the most effect way to prevent and address bullying.
 At our school:

-We have a positive school environment that provides safety, security and support for students and promotes positive relationships and wellbeing.
+We are a Positive Education environment that provides safety, security and support for students and promotes positive relationships and wellbeing.

 We strive to build strong partnerships between the school, families and the broader community that means all members work together to ensure the safety of students.

-Teachers are encouraged to incorporate classroom management strategies that discourage bullying and promote positive behaviour.
+Teachers are required to utilise Visible Wellbeing prompts in the classroom to promote visible thinking about wellness and discourage harassment or bullying behaviours.

-A range of year level incursions and programs are planned for each year to raise awareness about bullying and its impacts.

-In the classroom, our social and emotional learning curriculum teaches students what constitutes bullying and how to respond to bullying behaviour assertively.
-This promotes resilience, assertiveness, conflict resolution and problem solving.
+In the classroom, our social and emotional learning curricula, Positive Education and Visible Wellbeing promotes resilience, assertiveness, conflict resolution and problem solving.

-The Peer Support Program and the Peer Mediation program encourage positive relationships between students in different year levels.
-We seek to empower students to be confident communicators and to resolve conflict in a non-aggressive and constructive way.
+Our Student Parliament program encourages positive relationships between students in different year levels.
+We seek to empower students to be confident communicators and to resolve conflict through strength based conversations.

 Students are encouraged to look out for each other and to talk to teachers and older peers about any bullying they have experienced or witnessed.